 My topic has really resonated though.
 When I advertised for research participants, I had over 100 registrations of interest from mothers or were in leadership roles or had aspirations to be.
 I was able to conduct 8 focus groups around New Zealand (in Auckland, Hamilton, Wellington and Christchurch) and 9 interviews.
 All up, a total of 48 participants.

-I believe that my research has so much potential to support gender equality for the benefit of a whole lot of people, not just mothers or parents.
+I believe that my research has so much potential to support gender equality for the benefit of a whole lot of people, not just mothers.

 You can support my research by: